WAMMI/WAMMI/README.md

 - 👋 Hi, I’m @WAMMI
-- 👀 I’m interested in VR and game development
+- 👀 I’m interested in game development, VR and table top gaming!
+- 💼 I work as a Virtual Reality Engineer at Breach VR in Norway
-- 🌱 I’m currently learning ECS, Unity, Photon, etc..
+- 🌱 I’m currently learning Unity, Photon, C#, ECS, etc...
-- 📫 How to reach me wilhelm@breachvr.com
+- 📫 How to reach me: wilhelm@breachvr.com